roger-russel/beholder-web-client/doc/url/Url.md

 # Beholder Eye - URL

-This beholder eye keep an eye into an Url for you, it can be an API, an Image, or anything that should be accessible from http protocole.
+This beholder eye keep an eye into an Url for you.
+It can be an API an image or anything that should be accessible from http protocol.

 ## Dependencies

   * curl, php-curl

-## Exemple of use
+## Example of use

 <code>
 require 'vendor/autoload.php';